 - In many cases of personal injury relating to a dangerous or defective product, it is not immediately clear who is legally liable.
 Our team of specialist product liability solicitors will be able to advise if negligence has occurred, and if so, who is liable for any claim brought.

-Lavelle Solicitors can assist with product liability claims of any type, including those which fall into the categories of pharmaceuticals and medical products, food, electrical goods, sports products, hardware, vehicles or toys.
+Lavelle Partners can assist with product liability claims of any type, including those which fall into the categories of pharmaceuticals and medical products, food, electrical goods, sports products, hardware, vehicles or toys.

 Do I have grounds for a product liability injury claim?